A Breastfeeding Guide For First-time Mothers

-New mothers find breastfeeding and the whole conversation around it, rather stressful.
+New mothers tend to find breastfeeding and the whole conversation around it rather stressful.
 Are you doing it at all?
 If you are, are you doing it right?
-Or doing it for too long?
-People fling a million questions at you when all you need is answers.
-Help is at hand.
-Here are the five basic questions answered for you.
+Or are you doing it for too long?
+If all you have are questions, don’t worry!
+Here are the five common questions answered for you.

 Is Breastfeeding Good For The Baby?